Doodleverse/segmentation_gym/README.md

 ## <a name="train"></a>Train a model for image segmentation using your own datasets

-*Note*: you require an NVIDIA GPU with >6GB memory to train models from scratch using TFrecords
+*Note*: you require an NVIDIA GPU with >6GB memory to train models from scratch using datasets

 ### Example: Watermasker for oblique aircraft coastal imagery (R, G, B)

-Example workflow using the data encoded in the tfrecords for the "oblique coastal watermasker" dataset below.
+Example workflow using the data encoded in the datasets for the "oblique coastal watermasker" dataset below.
 Note that the most difficult aspect of this is usually creating the TF-REcords properly.
-You should be prepared to modify the `make_tfrecords.py` script to deal with specific data folder structures, and file naming conventions.
+You should be prepared to modify the `make_datasets.py` script to deal with specific data folder structures, and file naming conventions.
 I therefore urge you to prepare your data in a similar way to the provided examples

 1. Change directory, download images